Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 Great!
 Now, the page has a lot of visual elements.
-The slider is interactive and is changing the `value`.
+The slider is interactive and is changing `value`.
 Everything is managed by Taipy.
 However, in some cases, connecting a variable to other variables can be interesting.
 For example, to create a chart that will only display one week of data, a connection has to be created between the value of the slider and the data.

 # state